jmccreight/pywatershed-csdms-2023/README.md

 # pywatershed-csdms-2023

-The enclosed notebooks are EPubs for the May 2023 CSDMS conference.
+The enclosed notebooks are EPubs for the [May 2023 CSDMS conference](https://csdms.colorado.edu/wiki/Form:Annualmeeting2023).
-The goal of this repository is to demonstrate how to use the `pywatershed` package and highlight some of its applications.
+The goal of this repository is to demonstrate how to use the `pywatershed` package for hydrologic modeling and highlight some of its applications.

 ## Contents description